Northern Territory travel guide

 About Northern Territory

-Proud of its muscular individuality, “the Territory” is where preconceptions of Australia’s tough, time-carved wilderness find their fullest shape.
-From the ancient green plains of the so-called Top End to the natural wonders of the Red Centre, it’s a region that deals in physical extremes.
-Travel here gives a far more untamed feel to the country than a trip along the east coast, and its relative remoteness is a big part of the appeal.
+Proud of its muscular individuality, "the Territory" is where preconceptions of Australia's tough, time-carved wilderness find their fullest shape.
+From the ancient green plains of the so-called Top End (the northernmost section of the Australian continent) to the natural wonders of the Red Centre, it's a region that deals in physical extremes.
+Travel here gives a far more untamed feel to the country than a trip along Australia's East Coast, and its relative remoteness is a big part of the appeal.

 Heading south along the Stuart Highway – which runs the length of the state – obvious stop-offs include the likes of Litchfield National Park, known for its waterfalls and swimming holes; Nitmiluk Gorge, one of Australia's most dramatic kayaking spots; Alice Springs, a bold and fascinating city in the middle of the country; and of course the mighty rock formations of the Red Centre, most notably the genuinely breathtaking enormity of Uluru.